LiGNUxMan/SysStatCLI/README.md

 - **Processes**: Reports the total number of processes and their status (running, suspended, inactive, etc.).
 - **System Load**: Displays the load average over 1, 5, and 15 minutes.
 - **Disk Usage**: Indicates the percentage of occupied storage and the temperature of the NVMe drive.
+- **Wired Connection Status**: Displays the connection speed and IP address.
 - **Wi-Fi Connection Status**: Displays the signal quality, connection speed, the network you are connected to, and the IP address.
 - **Wi-Fi Card Temperature**: Reports the temperature of the wireless network adapter.
 - **Battery Status**: Indicates the charge percentage and whether the device is connected to power or discharging (only if the battery is not at 100%).